-According to Fauci AS, the capability in transmission of the severe acute respiratory syndrome (SARS) is reliant on reproduction number(R0)[4],[5], which for Covid-19 stands at 2-2.5[6],[7].
-Moreover, the e-mail: kampalarx@gmail.com reproduction number (R0) merely entails each contagious individual extent to infect a minimum of two/three individuals on contact [8] which is very high when one considers the factors highlighted above.
+According to Fauci AS, the capability in transmission of the severe acute respiratory syndrome (SARS) is reliant on reproduction number(R0) [4], [5], which for Covid-19 stands at 2-2.5 [6], [7].
+Moreover, the reproduction number (R0) merely entails each contagious individual extent to infect a minimum of two/three individuals on contact [8] which is very high when one considers the factors highlighted above.
 Currently, health care workers are in an exceedingly state of distress, as little is done to shield them, despite being in contact with infectious Covid-19 carriers.
-In addition, they isn't any adequate statistics to accurately track and trace the impact of Covid-19 on the health care workers in the continent of Africa.
-Even though statistics on the fatal impact on health care personal is reported by numerous organisation like Bbc, Aljazeera and local media retailers, it isn't thought of as official information because it isn't statistically standardized and collected centrally.
+In addition, they isn't any adequate statistics to accurately track and trace the impact of health care personal is reported by numerous organisation like Bbc, Aljazeera and local media retailers, it isn't theorem to face official information because it isn't statistical and called and called and called and cartrally